 Normal bone density — People with normal bone density have a T-score between +1 and -1.
-People who have a score in this range do not typically need treatment, but it is useful for them to take steps to prevent bone loss, such as having adequate amounts of calcium and vitamin D and doing weight-bearing exercise.
-(See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)
+People who have a score in this range do not typically need treatment, but it is useful for them to take steps to prevent bone loss, such as having adequate amounts of calcium and vitamin D and doing weightbearing exercise.
+(See "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)

-In you have other risk factors for fracture (see 'Risk factors for fracture' above), and have a T-score in the osteopenic range, you may be at high risk for fracture.
+If you have other risk factors for fracture (see 'Risk factors for fracture' above) and have a T-score in the osteopenic range, you may be at high risk for fracture.
 People with low bone mass are usually advised to take steps to prevent osteoporosis.
 Sometimes that includes taking medications.
-(See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)".)
+(See "Patient education: Osteoporosis prevention and treatment (Beyond the Basics)".)

 Osteoporosis — People with osteoporosis have a T-score of -2.5 or less.
 Larger numbers (eg, -3.2) indicate lower bone density because this is a negative number.

-Fracture prediction tool — FRAX is an on-line tool (http://www.shef.ac.uk/FRAX) that was developed by the World Health Organization (WHO) to predict your 10-year likelihood of having a minimal trauma fracture.
-You can use it to determine your fracture risk even if you have not had a DXA test, but you will get a more accurate prediction if you include DXA results.
+Fracture prediction tool — Fracture Risk Assessment Tool (FRAX) is an online tool that was developed to predict your 10-year likelihood of having a minimal trauma fracture.
+You can use it to determine your fracture risk even if you have not had a dual-energy x-ray absorptiometry (DXA) test, but you will get a more accurate prediction if you include DXA results.
 If you decide to use the FRAX tool on your own, without a DXA study, and the results indicate a high risk of fracture, it is good to also have a DXA test.
 This DXA will serve as a baseline by which your doctor can follow your response to treatment.